matrobico/picoctf/cryptography/easy-peasy/README.md

 To get a message of my choosing encrypted with the same key portion, I need to feed enough input to get the key to cycle back to the beginning (code cycles key use).

+Need to feet up to 5000, so it cycles back to a start index of 0, then

 ### Flag